 This new cookie store information about AdWords campaigns clicked in a 1st party cookie and allows Google Analytics to attribute a conversion happening more than 24 hours after the AdWords campaign was clicked, to that specific campaign.

-This also means, that if you are running AdWords campaigns you need Google Analytics implemented on your website, in order to measure accurate ROI for AdWords.
+This also means, that if you are running AdWords campaigns you need Google Analytics implemented on your website, and have the accounts linked, in order to measure accurate ROI for AdWords.

 Solutions in Adobe Experience Cloud, such as Analytics, Target and Audience Manager, are also affected.
 As Adobe offers multiple ways of setting the Visitor ID cookie, it is worth to look into how you are doing it to understand the impact by ITP.